 All in all, then, the Samsung 870 Qvo isn’t a complete revolution in SSD speed, but it does offer tangible improvements over its 860 Qvo predecessor when it comes to read and transfer performance, and it effectively closes the gap between Samsung’s 3-bit MLC SSDs such as the 860 Evo once and for all.
 Add in its improved overall endurance and the 870 Qvo is a compelling bit of storage, especially in the US where it’s currently just $5 more than the 860 Qvo.

 For those in the UK, I reckon the 860 Qvo still represents pretty good value for money overall, and I’d be willing to trade its mildly slower performance for the sake of keeping another £13 in my pocket.
 Still, if and when Samsung eventually decide to axe the 860 Qvo, the 870 Qvo remains the next obvious choice for those after a high capacity SSD.
 No other SATA SSD even comes close in terms of overall speed and performance, making it a much better buy than either of its main 1TB rivals, the £100 / $115 WD Blue 3D NAND and £105 / $115 Crucial MX500.
-If you want the best of what SATA has to offer, then the 870 Qvo is the best SSD for gaming to buy.
+If you want the best of what SATA has to offer, then the 870 Qvo is the SSD to buy.

 And remember, if you’re looking for a cheaper or smaller capacity SSD, then make sure you check our regularly updated SSD deals page for all the lowest prices on today’s best SSDs.